ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Weight.
 Recent studies have shown that being post-menopausal and being overweight or obese brings an increased risk of breast cancer.
 There is also a higher risk of the cancer coming back after treatment.

 Physical activity.
 A lower amount of physical activity is associated with an increased risk of developing breast cancer and a higher risk of having the cancer come back after treatment.

 Alcohol.
 Current research suggests that having more than 1 to 2 servings of alcohol, including beer, wine, and spirits, per day raises the risk of breast cancer.
-It is recommended to limit your alcohol intake to 3 to 4 servings per week.
+General recommendations are typically to limit your alcohol intake to 3 to 4 servings per week.

 Food.
 There is no reliable research that confirms that eating or avoiding specific foods increases the risk of developing breast cancer or having the cancer come back after treatment.
 However, eating more fruits and vegetables and fewer animal fats is linked with many health benefits, including a slight decrease in the risk of breast cancer.